The following post is from Katie of Kitchen Stewardship:

 Silicone Bakeware, Silicone Baking Sheets, Silicone Cupcake Liners, etc…

 With holiday baking coming up and gift season to boot, I’ve been thinking again about the safety of silicone bakeware.
+There are several unique kitchen items made for the ease of the people – a large portion of them are fashioned out of silicone.
 Silicone pans, silicone baking mats, silicone cupcake liner, and silicone cooking utensils are not only a huge trend in the common culture but also touted as a way to “bake green” since you can avoid throwing away aluminum foil or parchment paper if you use and reuse silicone baking mats.
 They make great gifts since they’re generally both cute and affordable.
 But is silicone really a safe choice for your health?

 I’ve been using the baking mats for years under the pretense that silicone is safe, especially compared to the hazards of aluminum and the many safety issues surrounding Teflon.

 It seems that a few times a year, I’m asked to explain my rationale for choosing silicone bakeware, and since I can never remember the answer, it’s time to officially revisit that issue: Is silicone bakeware safe?
 Can it silicone leach into the food or does silicone off-gas into the air?